sinankalkan/CENG501-Spring2021/project_BarutcuDemir/readme.md

 ### For De-En translation:

-The results reported by the authors:

-Model | Parameters | BLEU | Train time per 100 steps (sec) | Inference time (sec)
+*Table 6: The results reported by the authors for translation* Model | Parameters | BLEU | Train time per 100 steps (sec) | Inference time (sec)
 ------------ | ------------- | ------------- | ------------- | -------------
 Transformer | 44M | **36.68** | 7.61 | 336